 8125 5725 | araftofotters.com

-Farewell gifts for colleagues
+Fun farewell gifts for colleagues

-Papercut unique gifts from singapore
+Papercut unique gifts from Singapore

 Looking for unique gifts in Singapore with that personal touch?
 The artist behind Dami, Beatrice Ng, crafts bespoke papercut artworks.
 Customers commission Beatrice to create an outline of a memorable Singapore sight and she can then papercut names or a meaningful quote into the scene.